-However, the SSC notes (SSC opinion on safety of Gelatine, March 98) that the above conclusion may be valid for the reduction in protein levels, but not necessarily for the reduction of BSE infectivity to the same extend.
+However, the SSC notes that the above conclusion may be valid for the reduction in protein levels, but not necessarily for the reduction of BSE infectivity to the same extend.
 Prions, or any other yet unidentified BSE-agent, are not necessarily removed in the same way as nervous proteins.